Just Lose It

 "Just Lose It" is a song by American rapper Eminem from his fifth studio album, Encore (2004).
-It was released on September 28, 2004, as the lead single from Encore, and was later included on his greatest hits compilation album, Curtain Call: The Hits (2005).
+It was released on September 27, 2004, as the lead single from Encore.
 The song caused controversy as its lyrics and music video parodies Michael Jackson, who was being accused of child molestation at the time.
-The song also pokes fun at Beavis/Cornholio, MC Hammer, Madonna, and others.
+The song also pokes fun at MC Hammer, Madonna, and others.
 It also heavily spoofs Pee-wee Herman, going as far as imitating his signature shout during the chorus and Eminem dressing like him in the video.